 One of our clients, a large national quick serve restaurant (QSR), needed to deeply understand the overall lifestyle, values, and needs of their target consumer segments.
 They needed to know the role of QSR in people’s lives including what drove choice and perceptions, assess and build potential executional ideas (e.g., menus, packaging, mobile apps, restaurant design, promotions, ads), identify white space, and immerse the organization in understanding the primary targets.
 This diverse set of objectives led to a detailed research plan.

-- Eat and Drink Mobile Diary: Unlike a questionnaire completed at one point in time, using the diary enabled the client to better understand the eating and drinking preferences of each target group in a more natural way – as people ate, throughout the day and throughout the week.
+- Eat and Drink Mobile Diary: Unlike a questionnaire completed at one point in time, using a qualitative diary technique enabled the client to better understand the eating and drinking preferences of each target group in a more natural way – as people ate, throughout the day and throughout the week.

 Conducted over five days, (3 week days and 2 weekend days), people recorded every eating and drinking occasion using a mobile app.
 They shared photos and descriptions of what they ate and drank, information about when, where, and with whom it was consumed, where it was obtained, why they selected those particular items, and their mood and feelings before and after consumption.

 - Online Bulletin Board: To gauge reactions to new branding ideas, an online bulletin board was used which also allowed the client to hear from a nationally representative group of people.
 From these data, we learned about lifestyles, values, needs, and how these impacted QSR usage.
 This technique also enabled us to eliminate language and geography barriers associated with Canada’s large and multicultural geography.